 The physical demands of the sport can complicate existing heart conditions (known or unknown) at a cost to career and life.

 Some of the commonest football injuries include:

-While there are rules and requirements of referees and assistants officiating football matches, aimed at preventing foul play that may cause moderate to severe injuries, unfortunately, injuries still occur.
+While there are rules and requirements for referees and assistants officiating football matches aimed at preventing foul play that may cause moderate to severe injuries, injuries still occur.

 The good news is that most football injuries can be successfully treated.